Although she is a history major, Karyn Heisig ’20 often jokes that her minor in theatre is a “half major.”

 The Summer Research program concludes with final presentations this Wednesday!
 Here is the schedule for the Summer Research Program Symposium:

-Tags: Heather Sinclair, Karyn Heisig, student faculty research, summer research, summer research 2019, theatre
+Tags: Heather Sinclair, Karyn Heisig, performing arts, student faculty research, summer research, summer research 2019, theatre